beginaid/NMF/README.md

 # NMF
-This directory publishes the sample implmentation of Euclidean-, I-divergence-, and IS-divergence-based NMF.
+This directory shows the sample implementation of Euclidean-, I-divergence-, and IS-divergence-based NMF.
-The implementation visualizes the result of applying NMF to a matrix using an arbitrary number of bases.
+The implementation visualizes the result of applying NMF to an observation matrix.
+You can use an arbitrary number of bases for the basis matrix.

 # Requirement
+- docker: 20.10.21
 - docker compose: v2.13.0

 # Usage
-When
 You can use the following command to run the demo.
 ```
 git clone https://github.com/beginaid/NMF
 cd MMF
 docker compose up -d --build
 ```
-All of the following options are managed on docker-compose.yml:
+All of the following options are managed by docker-compose.yml:
-- L: Rows of observation matrix
+- L: Rows of the observation matrix
-- M: Rows of basis matrix
-- N: Columns of observation matrix
+- N: Columns of the observation matrix
+- M: Rows of the basis matrix
 - n_ineration: Maximum number of updates
 - divergence: "EU", "I", or "IS"
   - EU: Euclidean distance